redesgtt/bcast_ids/README.md

 | SSDP  | Total SSDP traffic generated from a specific MAC address   |
 | ICMPv6  | Total ICMPv6s traffic generated from a specific MAC address   |

 Once the features were determined to fed the Isolation Forest algorithm later, the next step is to generate the data.
 This is typically implemented in stages based first on an attack-free netwok and then a number of attacks until all the classes that need to be considered are fully covered by the dataset.
-The final dataset will cover distinct attack types and attack-free circumstances.
+The final dataset should cover distinct attack types and attack-free circumstances.

 ## Running the BCAST_IDS
 ### Hardware Prerequisites
-Raspberry Pi or PC with Linux (Debian, Ubuntu, CentOS, Fedora...) connected in LAN or any Wifi network.
+PC with Linux (Debian, Ubuntu, CentOS, Fedora...) connected in LAN or any Wifi network.

 ### Software Prerequisites
 BCAST_IDS requires **`Python 3` branch** and the additional libraries listed below: